AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firewall_tag.html.markdown

 # aviatrix_firewall_tag

-The FirewallTag resource allows the creation and management of Aviatrix Firewall Tags.
+The aviatrix_firewall_tag resource allows the creation and management of Aviatrix Firewall Tags.

 ## Example Usage